anucssa/cssavote2/README.md

 ## Admin

 All admin type endpoints require an authentication token.
+This is given in the query string as `token`.
+The value of this token is set in the environment variable `AUTH_TOKEN`.

 ### Candidates